NSDrowned/css-source/README.md

 </p>

 # CSSSource.com
 HTML element CSS generator created using Svelte (https://svelte.dev/) and Firebase.
+Set the desired options quickly with sliders, color pickers and test the codes with the 'reactive' editors.